 Has anyone tried the Philips Media CD+i version of the game?
 Is it any good?
 Perhaps we could get the source to that.
 They seem more likely in my mind, since they never produced it for a huge market like the PC.

-Posts made by mr_mischief
+Latest posts made by mr_mischief

 RE: Looking for turn based computer games

 I’m including older games, non-Windows computers, and console games, as noted.
 Sorry for duplicates, I’m in Deep Think Mode trying to remember all the ones I like.

 Ghengis Khan – Koei – both for NES (8-bit) and PC (DOS)